Why bananas are so healthy for you and your dog! Bananas help alleviate anemia, depression, upset stomach, and stress in people and dogs...

 © Barbara Andrews, Publisher

-While not all people foods are good for dogs, bananas and most other fruits are not only natural for dogs and their closest kin, foxes, bears, coyotes and wolves, but have health benefits.
-If you’ve heard about “Killer Grapes”, there’s a link at the bottom of this page!
+While not all people foods are good for dogs, bananas and most other fruits are not only natural for dogs and their closest kin, foxes, bears, coyotes and wolves, but they have major health benefits.

 Most dogs love bananas.
 Dog show exhibitors will remember Ch.
 Lord Timothy Scott, a top-winning bulldog handled by Carroll James.
 Carroll baited Timmy with bits of banana and while messy, that's what Timmy loved most and he "showed" it to everyone!

 Bananas contain three natural sugars - sucrose, fructose and glucose combined with fiber.
 A banana gives an instant, sustained and substantial boost of energy.
 Research has proven that just two bananas provide enough energy for a strenuous 90-minute workout.
-No wonder the banana is the number one fruit with the world's leading athletes.
+No wonder the banana is the number one fruit choice among top athletes.

 Energy isn't the only way bananas help us keep fit.
 In addition to being a perfect bedtime snack (induces restful sleep) bananas can also help overcome or prevent a substantial number of illnesses and conditions, making it a must to add to our daily diet.